izzat1496/EMBEDDED-SYSTEM/Assignment/README.md

 The usage of battery here is not effecient because of motor using a lot of current, the playing time will be limited and short.

-the use oof USB connection here is a hassle and tidious.
+the use of USB connection here is a hassle and tidious.

+the ball need to be inserted manually each time the game finish

 # Improvement can be made: